BKreisel/NSRLScanner/README.rst

-MacNSRL
+NSRLScanner
 =======

-MacNSRL is an tool for OS X that will verify files in a specified directory against the `NIST NSRL Database`_.
+NSRLScanner is a python tool that will verify files in a specified directory against the `NIST NSRL Database`_.

 ..
 Hyperlinks